maxy8ken/OOP-project-template/Programming practices/Readme.md

-# Programming Practices in Rostering Tool Project
+ Programming Practices in Rostering Tool Project

-This document outlines the good programming practices used in the development of the **Rostering Tool Project**, supported by descriptions and code snippets.
+This document outlines the good programming practices used in the development of the Rostering Tool Project, supported by descriptions and code snippets.

----

-## 1. Clear and Uncluttered Mainline
+ 1. Clear and Uncluttered Mainline

-**Description:**
+Description:
-The `main.py` file serves as a high-level controller, delegating logic to separate modules and maintaining a clean structure.
+The main.py file serves as a high-level controller, delegating logic to separate modules and maintaining a clean structure.

-**Why:**
+Why:
 Helps improve readability, testing, and modularity.

 ```python